-Fewer than half of the 93 primary schools in Kamonyi District in Rwanda’s Southern Province have access to electricity.
+More than half of schools in Kamonyi District in Rwanda’s Southern Province have no access to electricity.
 Less than 5% of the district’s children have electricity at home, and after returning from school each day, many will spend the rest of the daylight hours helping their parents with agricultural or household tasks.
 By the time students are able to turn their attention to their studies, their entire neighbourhood is in almost complete darkness.

-Teachers receive solar-powered phone chargers, enabling them to better rely on their phones, which they use to plan lessons as well as to stay in touch with parents and their own families.
+Teachers receive solar-powered phone chargers, enabling them to charge their phones every day, which they use to plan lessons as well as to stay in touch with parents and their own families.

-The early feedback from April 2018 has been very encouraging.
+The feedback so far has been very encouraging.
 “I can now help my parents on the field and use the lamp at night to do my homework,” Tuyisenge, an 11-year-old student in the district told us.
 “Also, I’m glad to have a light when I go outside after dark.”

 The lights themselves play a role in teaching the students about the future of sustainable energy.
 “I can see the excitement of students and teachers when they learn how solar energy works,” says Kalize, a technical engineer working with Safer Rwanda.
 Find more detailed monitoring and evaluation here!